Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

    :align: center
    :width: 400

-VPP switching supports DPDK interface, RDMA interface, MEMIF interface, and VETH interface.
+Interfaces supported by VPP L2 switching include but not limited to DPDK interface, RDMA interface, MEMIF interface, and VETH interface.
 As shown in above diagram, this guide will demonstrate memif interace and RDMA interface cases for L2 switching.
 VPP switch instance can have two MEMIF connections to another VPP instance as traffic generator on same DUT, or two RDMA NIC connections